javivi001/horus/README.md

 These fork is my interpretation of what should be, and how should it work Horus, a fantastis software for controlling laser scanner based on Ciclops by BQ.

-At the moment I'm working on get the finest calibration possible, and make Horus more comunicative to try to understand it better how it works.
+At the moment I'm working on get the finest calibration possible, and make Horus more cominicative to try to understand it better.

 Also I'm working on porting Horus to Synology NAS and Raspberry Pi.
-I have both systems working, but I have to finish the instrucctions.
+I have both working, but I have to finish the instrucctions.

 ## Installation